hequ/typescript-dockerfile/README.md

 # Motivation

-Building a Dockerfile is not rocket science, but doing it from the scratch (and getting it right) for every project is a tedious task.
-Motivation of this project is to produce a Dockerfile + makefile which you can use to get things right right from the beginning.
+Building a Dockerfile is not rocket science, but getting it right requires you to know a thing or two about docker.
+Motivation of this project is to produce a Dockerfile + makefile which you can use to get things right from the beginning.
 Docker is a great tool, but too many times projects end up into a state, where the local development environment is set up differently compared to the one running in production.
-This usually doesn't happen on purpose, but because you need to do one or more tweaks to your production here and there.
-And then those tweaks are not made into your local setup.
-One of the motivations to build this project is to make so good initial setup that you want to use it also while developing your app.
-This way your development environment will run the same way than your production does, and it means that you will encounter less "happens only in production" type of bugs.
+This usually doesn't happen on purpose, but because it's just easier to modify the production enviroment only, than it is to create a setup where development and production environments are as similar as possible.
+One of the motivations to build this project is to make so good initial setup (docker environment) that you want to use it also while developing your app.
+This way your development environment will run the same way as your production does, and it means that you will encounter less "happens only in production" type of bugs.

 # What does it do?